-Novartis answered the call and worked with Nestlé in Kenya to roll out their “Healthy Family” program in coffee-growing communities to strengthen health systems and increase health literacy and awareness, thus helping to improve productivity and quality of life in the targeted areas.
+When Nestlé called for other WBCSD members to help them tackle challenges of access to healthcare, water, finance, energy, and other needs, Novartis answered the call.
+Working with Nestlé in Kenya, they rolled out their “Healthy Family” program in coffee-growing communities to strengthen health systems and increase health literacy and awareness, thus helping to improve quality of life and increase productivity in the targeted areas.

 A recently released case study shares the experiences of the cross-industry collaboration between Nestlé and Novartis, and shows that business-to-business collaboration can make a real difference in the livelihood of rural communities in a holistic and sustainable way.